nextapps-de/mikado/README.md

 - detect and replace repeating inline includes
 - detect and solve/unroll non-dynamic expressions, e.g. ``<h1>{{ "foor" + "bar " }}</h1>`` will transform to a static content `<h1>foobar</h1>` and removes the expression completely
 - runtime-ready templates aren't available on page load (they need to compile)
+- the runtime compiler does not pass the <a href="https://github.com/nextapps-de/mikado/blob/master/test/tpl/crazy.html">"crazy template"</a> test

 #### Examples